 All accounts come with one simulated account preset called SIM, but you can create as many as you want.
 If you click the “create a simulated account” link above, it will take you to a quick tutorial on creating new simulated accounts.

-I like for accounts to have the same name as the strategy it will be run on, i.e. SimAccount2 for Strategy 2 (and all its variations).
-I also like to create accounts for portfolios, ie. SimPortfolio54b, and start all accounts out at $50K for the sake of comparison.
-You can also set starting account size to the cumulative max drawdown of the strategy if you’re looking for greater accuracy.
+I like for accounts to have the same name as the strategy it will be run on, i.e. SimAccount2_NQ_50min_5_30_SLTP.
+You want to get as specific as possible to the variation.
+You can also set starting account size to the cumulative max drawdown or max MAE (whichever is higher) of the strategy if you’re running for greater accuracy.

 Now you can connect and start running the strategy.
 If you’ve never run a strategy before, NT8 provides a great overview here.
-Even if you’ve run a strategy before, this is a great overview of what options you have available to you.
+Even if you’ve run a strategy before, this is an overview of what options you have available to you.

 The best time to start getting set up is after the market closes on Friday evening.
 You need to make sure everything is ready to go by Sunday at 6pm (EST).